expaso/hassos-addon-pgadmin4/README-DEV.md

 # Local development

-To build the lastest version using local docker, sswitch to the folder where the `dockerfile` resides, and run:
+To build the lastest version using local docker, switch to the folder where the `dockerfile` resides, and run:

 ```
 docker build --tag husselhans/hassos-addon-pgadmin4-aarch64:dev .